tonybolanyo/kc-nodepop/views/docs/index.md

 Now you can access to http://localhost:3000 to see the home page with the home page of the website showing the list of advertisements.

+## Running in production

+To simulate run server in production follow these steps:

+- build frontend: `gulp build`
+- run server: `npm server`

 # API description

-API documentation is made using JSDoc comments to generate API definitions with Swagger.
+API documentation is made using [JSDoc](http://usejsdoc.org/) comments to generate API definitions with [Swagger](https://swagger.io/).

 You can explore and test the API running the server and visiting http://localhost:3000/docs/api or using the Explore API link in the navigation bar, in development or in production.